iThink32/DistributedNotifications/TwoWayCommunication.md

 To post a Notication it is very simple

 ```
-DistributedNotificationCenter.postNotification(name: TestNotificationConstants.skipOneTimePassword.stringValue())
+DistributedNotificationCenter.postNotification(name: "name1")
 ```

 but remember when you post a notification the class that has to receive it must register and listen to it as mentioned above.

-###Darwin notifications cannot be used with a user-info dict it is automatically ignored by iOS.It is strictly meant for
+### Darwin notifications cannot be used with a user-info dict it is automatically ignored by iOS.It is strictly meant for     notifications.
-  notifications.